NOAA-GFDL/fre-workflows/for-developers.md

 ```

-### Features in fre-cli are in a development branch
+### Features in fre-cli that are in a development branch

 If you wish to work with changes that are not yet merged into main, the
 setup-script needs to set up your conda environment for the fre-cli repo that